 4. Focus on what you desire.

-To get the job done, you have to have strong and well-focused intentions.
+To get the job done, you have to have solid and well-focused intentions.

 Some practitioners consider selecting traditional timing methods, such as moon phases, planetary days of the week, and/or zodiac signs.

-Most workers use traditional prayers, curses, sermons, preaching, etc. to help them clarify their needs or their desires.
+Most workers use traditional prayers, curses, sermons, preaching, etc., to help them clarify their needs or desires.

 5. Make an effort.